Quantum Sudoku: collapsing, entangling, and sliding through universes

 1) Observation and collapse (certainty first)

 Start with a particle that’s already collapsed.
-In Sudoku-speak: a cell that has exactly one admissible state.
-When we click, we’re not discovering; we’re confirming.
+In Sudoku terms: a cell with exactly one admissible state.
+Clicking just confirms what was already determined.

 2) Superposition of two states

-Now the cell is {1,2} until we look.
-Repeated resets + clicks let readers feel probability: same setup, different runs, different outcomes.
+The cell is {1,2} until measured.
+Same setup, different runs, different outcomes.

 State is {1,2} until measured.